20LitersAdmin/filterbuildscheduler/README.md

 # README
 ## Things to do
+0. liveRefresh is happening on EVERY page

+0. Rails 6 and rails_admin:
+  - `DEPRECATION WARNING: Initialization autoloaded the constants ApplicationRecord, User, Event, Registration, Location, Technology, Supplier, Component, Part, Material, Count, Inventory, ExtrapolateComponentPart, ExtrapolateMaterialPart, ExtrapolateTechnologyComponent, ExtrapolateTechnologyPart, and ExtrapolateTechnologyMaterial.`
+  - Something about wrapping this, or moving it to lib/ or something

+1. Editing a Count is now done from Inventory#edit via a modal form which is AJAXed
+  - Tests still reference `edit_inventory_count_path`
+  - Modal does not include the calculator
+  - `inventories/:id/counts/:count_id/edit` still exists

 2. I created EventsController::SubtractSubsets and should write tests for it
   * Test the class (as a model)
   * Write a system test for event-based inventories